ovh/docs/pages/platform/ai/training_guide_08_billing_concept/guide.en-gb.md

 ### Pricing examples

-#### Example 1: one CPU job for 10 days
+#### Example 1: One CPU job for 10 days

-We start one AI Training job, with two CPUs and we keep it running for 10 days then it is stopped.
+We start one AI Training job with two CPUs and we keep it running for 10 days, then it is stopped.

-- compute resources: 2 x CPU (0.03€ / hour)
+- Compute resources: 2 x CPU (€0.03 / hour)
-- remote storage: nothing
+- Remote storage: Nothing
-- duration: 10 days then stopped
+- Duration: 10 days then stopped

-Price calculation for compute: 10 (days) x 24 (hours) x 2 (CPU) x 0.03€ (price / CPU) = **14.40 euros**, billed at the end of the month
+Price calculation for compute: 10 (days) x 24 (hours) x 2 (CPU) x €0.03 (price / CPU) = **€14.40**, billed at the end of the month

-#### Example 2: one GPU job for 5 hours
+#### Example 2: One GPU job for 5 hours

-We start one AI Training job with two GPUs and we keep it running for 5 hours then it is stopped.
+We start one AI Training job with two GPUs and we keep it running for 5 hours, then it is stopped.

-- compute resources: 2 x GPU NVIDIA V100s (1.93€ / hour)
+- Compute resources: 2 x GPU NVIDIA V100s (€1.93 / hour)
-- remote storage: nothing
+- Remote storage: Nothing
-- duration: 5 hours then stopped
+- Duration: 5 hours then stopped

-Price calculation for compute : 5 (hours) x 2 (GPU) x 1.93€ (price / GPU) = **9.65 euros**, billed at the end of the month
+Price calculation for compute: 5 (hours) x 2 (GPU) x €1.93 (price / GPU) = **€9.65 **, billed at the end of the month

 ## Feedback